falue/rentmanExport/README.md

 # EXPORT DATA FROM RENTMAN

-Because rentman does not allow to export your equipment data in a smart way, this script exports them smart as `json`, `md` and `PDF`.
+Because rentman does not allow to export your equipment data in a smart way, this script exports them smart as `json`, `md` and `PDF` to save locally or use it in your own frontend.

-Specifically, the export formats provided .xls and .csv are missing one important aspect: The Files associated with an equipment (Images, PDFs).
+Specifically, the export formats provided by rentman frontend is .xls and .csv - those are missing one important aspect: The Files associated with an equipment (Images, PDFs).

 The categories with which any equipment is associated is also added to the output.

 The images are saved in best possible quality.

 You'll need a JWT_TOKEN, accessible via rentman interface (Configuration > Extensions > API > Connect and then Show Token).
-Put the token in a File named "JWT_TOKEN" (without file extension), put it in the same folder as the python script.
+Put the token in a File named `JWT_TOKEN` (without file extension), put it in the same folder as the python script.

 ## Test your connection to rentman
 ```
 python3 checkAuth.py
 ```
-will output `API call successful, yeah!` if it worked, `API call failed.` and some details about why if not.
+will output `API call successful, yeah!` if it worked, or `API call failed` and some details about why.

 ## Use it
 ```